Mahmoud2935/Logistic-Regression-From-Scratch/README.md

 # Logistic Regression From Scratch

-A complete implementation of Logistic Regression built entirely from scratch using Python without using machine learning libraries such as Scikit-Learn.
+A complete implementation of Logistic Regression built entirely from scratch using Python without relying on machine learning libraries such as Scikit-Learn.

-The goal of this project was not only to achieve high accuracy, but also to deeply understand how Logistic Regression works internally, including training, optimization, preprocessing, evaluation, and visualization.
+The purpose of this project was to gain a deeper understanding of how Logistic Regression works internally by implementing the core components manually, including gradient descent, feature scaling, train/test splitting, model evaluation, and visualization.

+Rather than focusing solely on model accuracy, this project emphasizes understanding the complete machine learning workflow and the mathematical intuition behind the algorithm.

+---

+## Dataset

+This project uses a student performance dataset for binary classification.

+### Target

+- Pass (1)
+- Fail (0)

+### Example Features

+- Hours Studied
+- Sleep Hours
+- Previous Scores
+- Attendance

+---

+## Project Goal

+The main goal of this project was to understand how Logistic Regression works under the hood by implementing every major component manually instead of relying on machine learning libraries.

+This project focuses on learning the training process, optimization techniques, preprocessing pipeline, model evaluation, and common machine learning practices such as preventing data leakage.

 ---